matthewpennell/eve-traders-handbook/readme.md

 It allows players to see details of the ships, modules, drones and ammunition that are being lost by their fellow capsuleers within the systems/regions they select.
 In this way, traders can identify those items likely to be in high demand, and manufacturers can compare the cost of importing versus mining and manufacturing items locally.

 It makes use of the EVE API, the [zKillboard](http://zkillboard.com/) API, and the [eve-central.com](http://eve-central.com/) API to track player losses and item costs.
+It also makes extensive use of the EVE [Static Data Export](https://developers.eveonline.com/resource/static-data-export) database dumps ([fuzzwork](https://www.fuzzwork.co.uk/dump/latest/)) and [Image Export Collection](https://developers.eveonline.com/resource/image-export-collection) to display basic information and icons.

 ### Requirements